 Nothing is more fascinating than seeing how things are made!
 This 75 minute guided tour takes you into the heart of the Toyota Plant.
 See how Team Members and robots build the cars.

 City of Kitchener

 The Kitchener-Waterloo Symphony (KWS) began in 1945 under the direction of Dr. Glenn Kruspe in an effort to accompany the Grand Philharmonic Choir.
 When Frederick Pohl succeeded Glenn Kruspe as Music Director, he founded the Kitchener-Waterloo Symphony Youth Orchestra in 1966.
 The youth orchestra has since become a nationally recognized orchestral training program for young musicians.
 They offer a schedule of rehearsals and sectionals coached by KWS musicians along with guest coaches.

 In 1971, famed conductor Raffi Armenian joined the KWS and accomplished great strides in developing the Centre in the Square, as well as saw the KWS evolve into a fully paid professional orchestra.
 He brought together 52 musicians who began touring across Canada, Europe, South America, and Asia, and have since made numerous recordings, including several JUNO award nominated pieces.

 Today, the KWS prides itself on offering a ‘diverse and rich concert season’ and it is the largest employer of artists and cultural workers in Waterloo Region.
-They play in many venues across the region and Guelph, including:
+They play in many venues across the region including:

 For more information on the schedule, subscriptions, tickets and more, contact Patron Services.